Dr. Ruth Panofsky

-Dr. Panofsky has been a Visiting Scholar at Massey College, University of Toronto; Visiting Affiliate Scholar of Jewish Studies at Florida Atlantic University; and Visiting Professor of Creative Writing at Philipps-Universität Marburg, Germany.
-She serves as Advisory Editor to Book History, on the Advisory Board of Authorship, and is editor of Parchment: Contemporary Canadian Jewish Writing.
-In 2018, she was inducted as a Fellow of the Royal Society of Canada.
+Dr. Panofsky has been a Visiting Professor at the Hebrew University of Jerusalem; Visiting Affiliate Scholar of Jewish Studies at Florida Atlantic University; Visiting Professor of Creative Writing at Philipps-Universität Marburg, Germany; and Visiting Scholar at Massey College.
+She is Advisory Editor to Book History, serves on the Advisory Board of Authorship, and is editor of Parchment: Contemporary Canadian Jewish Writing.

 Dr. Panofsky is also an award-winning poet.
-She received the Helen and Stan Vine Canadian Jewish Book Award for Laike and Nahum: A Poem in Two Voices (2007) and is completing a book-length project, Radiant Shards: Hoda’s North End Poems, which received a Hadassah-Brandeis Institute Research Award.
+She received a Hadassah-Brandeis Institute Research Award for Radiant Shards: Hoda’s North End Poems (2020) and the Helen and Stan Vine Canadian Jewish Book Award for Laike and Nahum: A Poem in Two Voices (2007).
+You can read her personal essay, “Character Study,” published in the Literary Review of Canada here: https://reviewcanada.ca/magazine/2020/03/character-study/, external link